 - Systems and Control and Electronics

 In Key Stage 4 learners can follow a range of pathways and courses.

-In Key Stage 5 learners can build upon their success in Key Stage 4 by following a Level 3 course in Product Design, Construction and/or Engineering.
-These courses provide an excellent platform for entry to university and ultimately a professional career in Design, Construction or Engineering.
+In Key Stage 5 learners can build upon their success at Key Stage 4 by following a Level 3 course in Product Design (AQA), Construction (WJEC/DEC) and/or Engineering (Pearson).
+These courses provide an excellent platform for entry to university or an apprenticeship and ultimately a professional career in Design, Construction or Engineering.